 Hydroxytryptophan absorption and elimination

 5-HTP is rapidly absorbed in the upper intestine, with 50% of 5-HTP absorbed within 1.5 hours.
-The elimination of 5-HTP is also rapid, with 50% absorbed in 2 hours.
+The elimination of 5-HTP is also rapid, with 50% interested in 2 hours.

 Due to the rapid pharmacokinetics of 5-HTP, slow administration of 5-HTP may be more beneficial in maintaining serotonin levels in the brain.
 About 70% of ingested 5-HTP is found in the bloodstream.